cwpearson/kokkos-tools-sqlite/README.md

 | Time   | REAL    | NOT NULL                   |

 * `Rank` is the MPI rank or the process ID
+* `Kind`: contains one of "DEEPCOPY", "FENCE", "ALLOC", "DEALLOC"

 ## Examples